dma446/score-voting-app/README.md

 {
   name: "Erin",
   party: "Orange Party",
+  _id: 1, //unique id for candidate
-  candidateid: 1, //unique id for election the candidate is running in
+  electionid: 52 //unique id for election candidate is running in
-  votes: [
+  votes: [3, 1],
-    { voterid: 24, score: 3},
-    { voterid: 6, score: 1},
-  ],
 }
 ```